"

 Figure 3.4.
 Radar Enforced / Photo Credit: risingthermals, CC BY-NC 2.0

-Finally, the threat of punishment as a form of deterrence must be realistic.
-To measure the effectiveness of deterrence, the Criminal Law Education Research Center at New York University conducted and published a study in 1969 involving the use of thin metal “slugs” to feed traffic meters instead of using proper coins.
+The threat of punishment as a form of deterrence must be realistic.
+To measure the effectiveness of deterrence, the Criminal Law Education Research Center at New York University conducted and published a study in 1969 involving the use of thin metal “slugs” to feed traffic meters instead of proper coins.
 In three separate but similar locations within New York City, signs of differing types were placed on meters.
 One sign issued a warning to users that a $50 fine would be issued for those caught using slugs in parking meters.
-On the second sign the verbiage was the same, but a $250 fine was threatened.
-In the final area, where newly-installed coin meters with viewing windows showing whether a coin, slug, or some other object had been inserted, the use of metal slugs decreased significantly (Barry, 1969).
+On the second sign, the verbiage was the same, but a $250 fine was threatened.
+In the final area, where there were newly installed coin meters with viewing windows showing whether a coin, slug, or some other object had been inserted, the use of metal slugs decreased significantly (Barry, 1969).

-Research on deterrence is inconclusive, due to the limited opportunities for making controlled studies, and because some crimes, and some criminals, are more easily deterred than others.
-Deterrence assumes rational choice, and the ability to exercise rational choice.
-Supporters of deterrence-based strategies believe that criminals weigh the relative benefits and risks of engaging in criminal conduct–the so-called “risks/rewards”–and should then choose not to engage because they believe there is a stronger chance of getting caught, or the punishments will be significant.
+Research on deterrence is inconclusive due to the limited opportunities for making controlled studies and because some crimes, and some criminals, are more easily deterred than others.
+Deterrence assumes rational choice and the ability to exercise rational choice.
+Supporters of deterrence-based strategies believe that criminals weigh the relative benefits and risks of engaging in criminal conduct—the so-called risks/rewards—and then choose to not engage because they believe there is a stronger chance of getting caught or that the punishments will be significant.
 Finally, not all people are rational decision-makers.
 The proponents of deterrence may not take into account mental illness and crimes committed by juveniles.
 Before one can subscribe to the deterrence philosophy, the issues surrounding rational decision-making need to be considered and reconciled.

 Incapacitation